-Since the golden ages of radiology in the 1970s to the present day, advances in the speciality have created a significant impact on the role of the radiologist.
-Today, the 21st century radiologist is central in the delivery of patient care.
-However, the future for many radiologists is regarded as an uphill battle with several factors influencing the course of the journey.
+Since the golden ages of radiology in the 1970s to the present day, advances have created a significant impact on the role of the radiologist.
+Today, the 21st century radiologist is central in the delivery of patient care, however the future for many radiologists is regarded as an uphill battle with several factors influencing the course of the journey.

 A topic that seems to be on the tip of everyone’s tongue when it comes to modern medicine is the evolution of Artificial intelligence (AI) and deep learning.
-The immense prospects of this phenomena and its effect on our lives and more specifically healthcare is definitely an exciting subject.
 Seeing this rapidly developing industry, I do believe that it will have drastic effects on the role of the radiologist.
 Deep learning - a derivative of artificial intelligence; is simply the art of training software to perform the task of a human through various algorithms that allows it to formulate results based on patterns.
 The innovative minds of today have used this technology in various fields within and outside the bounds of medicine.
 An example of this method is seen in a recent study focused on breast cancer screening where deep learning software (DLS) was compared to radiologists of variable experience (1).
 This retrospective study showed that the software was capable of learning in approximately 7 minutes.
 It took trained radiologists between 22 and 28 minutes to complete the screening process whereas it took the DLS just under 4 seconds with essentially a similar accuracy.
 Furthermore, it is predicted that the gap between the lens accuracy of the human and digital eye is expected to expand monumentally over the coming years as machines become more powerful and efficient.

 In my opinion AI has come a long way and equally has a long way to go.
-Radiologists use technology every day and it is the combination of image technology and clinical expertise that fashions the role.
+Radiologists use technology every day and it's the combination of image technology and clinical expertise that fashions the role.
 The value of creativity, critical thinking and judgement with a great human eye is an integral part of work.
-AI integration is understandable; however, it is definitely not ready to completely take over the role of a radiologist.
+AI integration is understandable; however, it's definitely not ready to completely take over the role of a radiologist.
 Highly intelligent technology is extremely useful but has its flaws.
 A recent example of this is the catastrophic fatalities of driverless car technology (3).